-Companies in Belgium must have a registered office that must be a physical address in Belgium.
+Companies in Belgium must have a registered office in Belgium.
 This is where official company documents may be legally served and also where the company director and shareholder registers must be kept.
-We are able to provide a registered office as part of our incorporation package.
+We will provide a registered office as part of our incorporation package.

 Only one director is required to incorporate in Belgium and there are no restrictions on the nationality or residency.
 A Directors Register must be kept at the registered office in Belgium.

 Only one shareholder is required , there are no restrictions on nationality.
 A Shareholder Register must be kept at the registered office and an annual general shareholder meeting must be held.

 The minimum share capital is EUR 18,550 and a minimum of two thirds must be paid up upon incorporation.